Central Registration Office

 Elementary and High School districts in Meriden are determined by street address.
 Unlike Elementary and High Schools, Middle School Placement is based on enrollment and not street address.
 You can contact the Central Registration office if there is a question of which school your child will be attending and if he/she will be provided transportation.

 Middle School Lottery/Placement

 Middle school students have the opportunity to participate in a lottery for school assignment each year.
 Students who do not participate in the lottery are assigned to the school of the designated school attendance area where their parent/guardian resides.
 Once admitted to a school through the lottery, students shall continue in attendance in that school through the middle school grades, subject to their right to participate in the lottery for school assignment for the coming year.
 Students seeking to enroll in middle school after school is out for the summer will be assigned for the coming year to the middle school that best serves the district’s interests (e.g., space available, resources) as determined by the Superintendent.
 Once assigned, such students shall continue in attendance in that school through the middle school grades, subject to their right to participate in the lottery for school assignment for the coming year.

 No child shall be enrolled in school until the criteria of age and residency are met.
 Residency forms must be completed and verified before a student is admitted.
 The burden of proof in determining residency shall be on the party claiming residency.
 Without proof of residency, the registration process cannot be completed.

 Steps to Register your Child

 Compile all of the required documentation in order to make sure you have everything so the registration process will go smoothly and efficiently.
 This will prevent any unnecessary follow-ups or delays in the student’s registration.
+Please consider using this checklist to track the documents you need to collect.
 You will need the following;